-- A1.21 Whether or not a site is within the boudnary of a key village or is adjoining a group of dwellings in the countryside, part of its character is often how the relevant buildings relate to one another.
+- A1.24 Whether or not a site is within the boundary of a key village or is adjoining a group of dwellings in the countryside, part of its character is often how the relevant buildings relate to one another.
 New development should respect the relationship between existing and proposed buildings.
 It is important to note that gaps between buildings can be of equal importance to the buildings themselves, particularly if they provide key views into and out of the settlement.
-Consequently it should be noted that the development of such gaps may not always be appropriate. - A1.22 The following design principles relating to siting and layout should be considered: - a Development should reflect existing positive development patterns, taking into account: - The average distance that buildings are set back from the road - If there is a defined building line and/or orientation of frontages - The typical distance between buildings - If there is a common building type: detached, semi-detached, terrace - If there is locally distinctive boundary detailing - Parking provision should not be a dominant feature and should be contextually appropriate - b Development should respect the amenity of neighbouring properties and should not have an overbearing impact, overshadow or overlook them, and should therefore consider: - If there are any windows overlooking the site - How close the neighbouring building is to the boundary - c The suitability of site for passive solar design should be determined by assessing: - If this is an approach appropriate within its context (refer to Section 4: Placemaking Objectives) - The scale and massing of the proposal - d Development should not impact on protected species and should maintain and enhance biodiversity.
+Consequently it should be noted that the development of such gaps may not always be appropriate. - A1.25 The following design principles relating to siting and layout should be considered: - a Development should reflect existing positive development patterns, taking into account: - The average distance that buildings are set back from the road - If there is a defined building line and/or orientation of frontages - The typical distance between buildings - If there is a common building type: detached, semi-detached, terrace - If there is locally distinctive boundary detailing - Parking provision should not be a dominant feature and should be contextually appropriate - b Development should respect the amenity of neighbouring properties and should not have an overbearing impact, overshadow or overlook them, and should therefore consider: - If there are any windows overlooking the site/neighbouring uses - How close the neighbouring building is to the boundary - Relationship between windows of neighbouring uses and the proposed development - c The suitability of site for passive solar design should be determined by assessing: - If this is an approach appropriate within its context (refer to Section 4: Placemaking Objectives) - The scale and massing of the proposal - d Development should not impact on protected species and should maintain and enhance biodiversity.
+Consideration should be given as to how existing Green Infrastructure (GI) can be retained and new GI incorporated.